-- 2. An outline of the business of the applicant and the parties in filing the application - 3. an explanation of the purpose of the project for which leave to construct is

-- 4. a list of all other approvals requested from the OEB and reasoning for the need of such approvals and reference to applicable legislation - 5. a concise description of the routing and location of the project, including the affected municipalities and regions - 6. an indication of any shared corridors where there could be cross circuit interference, and of any issues related thereto with the owning authority - 7. a description of project components, their locations, and purposes - 8. an explanation of how the project is in the public interest, as defined by section 96(2) of the Act - 9. the current project schedule46
+- 43. an explanation of the purpose of the project for which leave to construct is being sought - ;4. a list of all other approvals requested from the OEB and reasoning for the need of such approvals and reference to applicable legislation - 5. a concise description of the routing and location of the project, including the affected municipalities and regions; - 6. an indication of any shared corridors where there could be cross circuit interference, and of any issues related thereto with the owning authority; - 7. a description of project components, and their locations, activities, and related undertakings; and purposes - an explanation of how the project is in the public interest, as defined by section 96(2) of the Act; and - 9. the current project schedule46.
+Note that the Order of the Board will likely have an expiry date by when the project must have commenced.